 - Never click a link or call the phone number provided in a message if you’re unsure whom it’s from.

-To help foil smishing attacks, organizations should implement smishing simulations as a part of ongoing security awareness training routines.
+- Conduct smishing simulations are part of your security awareness training.
 Such simulations help educate employees on how to identify and react appropriately to these attacks and enable the company’s security team to home in on individual users who may be particularly vulnerable and require additional training.